 For example, a common use is to give some recourse to television networks, and distributors, from the consequences of a claim for copyright infringement, trademark infringement or defamation.
 As a result, they usually require producers to have E&O insurance.

 Electronic Press Kit/EPK

 A computer/web version of an artist’s publicity material, their Press Kit.
 The kit typically includes a biography, photos, artwork, show reel(s), artist news, press clippings etc.

 Check out Songstuff’s article section for advice on “How to create a Press Kit or Electronic Press Kit“.

 Sometimes called sponsorship.
 An endorsement is a promotional tool used by equipment manufacturers.
 They provide their gear at a discounted price, or even for free, to successful and high-profile artists and individual musicians.
 In return, the manufacturer gains exposure for their products and overall brand, brought about by the use of the product by the artist or musician.

-An Extended Play (EP) record was originally 3 or 4 tracks on a 45 rpm 7-inch vinyl single.
+An Extended Play (EP) record was originally on a 45 rpm 7-inch vinyl single.
 A typical vinyl single had only one track per side, with the main track being termed the “A-side” and the track on the flip-side being termed the “B-side”.